tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since the Preprocessing subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data.
 2. The specific preprocessing step that needs to be conducted.
 Enter 5 for normalization.
 3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
 In theory, the normalization can be performed on any series of functional images.
-Enter b_map_ for the raw beta (connectivity) maps.
+Enter connectivity_map_ for the raw connectivity maps.

 ### 2.9 Smoothing